 Nexus 7 is Google’s most successful tablet innovation which on a huge scale took over the tablet world.
-Offering a Qualcomm Snapdragon S4 1.5 GHz Krait CPU, Adreno 320 graphic unit and a 7 inches high-res gorilla glass display, the beast has always been ready for the latest firmware support.
+Offering a Qualcomm Snapdragon S4 1.5 GHz Krait CPU, Adreno 320 graphics unit, and a 7 inches high-res gorilla glass display, the beast has always been ready for the latest firmware support.

 In this case, two OTA files have been uploaded, one for the normal users and the other one for the Verizon SIM users.
 So choose as per your requirement.